ArronBeale/API_fetch/README.md

 # API's

-- Usage of the Fetch API
+- Usage of the Fetch API, promises and callbacks